Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Amulet of Up-and-Down (IV)

-Each time you would fail a death save, if you have recoveries remaining, you lose a recovery instead.
+Each time you would fail a death save, if you have recoveries remaining, you may choose to lose a recovery instead.

 ### Cape of the Mountebank (II)

 **Disappear in a Cloud of Smoke** (standard, daily) ● **Illusion, Teleportation** Teleport up to 20 squares.
-You have concealment until the end of your next turn, or until wind disperses the smoke.
+You have concealment until the end of your next turn or until wind disperses the smoke (whichever comes first).

 ### Cloak of Arachnida (IV)